The additive Bachelier model with an application to the oil option market in the Covid period: Introduction

-The proposed model extends the Bachelier model to a class of Additive processes maintaining simple tractability and a coherent description for the whole volatility surface.
-When modelling oil derivatives, several are the advantages with existing L\'evy models \citep[a detailed description can be found in excellent textbooks, e.g.,][]{Cont}: the proposed description offers a very simple calibration --known as cascade calibration \citep[see, e.g.,][]{brigo2005empirically}-- and it is able to reproduce exactly both the term structure of futures and ATM volatility, and describes the whole volatility surface with two additional parameters.
+The proposed model extends the Bachelier model to a large class of additive processes, maintaining simple tractability and a coherent description for the whole volatility surface.
+In particular, the proposed description offers a very simple calibration procedure, known as cascade calibration: it reproduces first the most liquid derivatives, considering then the less liquid ones.
+This technique was first introduced in the interest rates market \citep[see, e.g.,][]{brigo2005empirically}, where several financial products with different liquidity are involved.
+This elementary calibration scheme can be applied when modelling oil derivatives, even in the very volatile market of the first period of the Covid-19 pandemic, enabling to reproduce exactly both the term structure of futures and ATM volatility: this is a main result of this study.

-The model presents other key characteristics: i) it grants a closed-form solution for plain vanilla call/put options; ii) it provides a simple analytical expression for the Implied volatility both around the ATM and for large moneynesses, always satisfying the no-arbitrage condition; iii) it offers an elementary calibration scheme, that reproduces first the most liquid derivatives, considering then the less liquid ones; iv) it enables very fast simulation techniques for path-dependent exotics.
+The model presents other key characteristics: i) it grants a closed-form solution for plain vanilla call/put options; ii) it provides a simple analytical expression for the implied volatility both around the ATM and for large moneynesses, always satisfying the no-arbitrage condition; iii) it describes the whole volatility surface with only two additional parameters being very parsimonious; iv) it enables very fast simulation techniques for path-dependent exotics.

 Several are the contributions of this paper.
 Let us briefly summarize the three most relevant ones.
 First, we introduce a new model in the Bachelier framework that is particularly easy to handle analytically.
-Second, we show that --thanks to a separability property of the Implied vol-- it is possible to implement a cascade calibration, i.e. the model is calibrated first on the most liquid products (discount-factors, ATM forwards), then on the ATM options, concluding with the rest of the volatility surface.
-Finally, we have calibrated on the West Texas Intermediate (WTI) oil market in the whole time-window when the CME has considered Bachelier as the reference model (some months during the Covid-19 pandemic, when the market was very volatile) obtaining excellent results.
+Second, we show that --thanks to a separability property of the implied vol-- it is possible to implement a cascade calibration, i.e.\ the model is calibrated first on the most liquid products (discount factors, ATM forwards), then on the ATM options, concluding with the rest of the volatility surface.
+Finally, we show an application to the West Texas Intermediate (WTI) oil market for the whole time window when the CME has considered Bachelier as the reference model (some months during the Covid-19 pandemic, when the market was very volatile), obtaining excellent results.